 Applying foot lotion should be a regular part of your skin care routine.
 Gently massaging your feet with a nourishing cream helps keep them soft and safe from cracking.
 An added bonus is that it feels amazing!
 Just remember to remove excess moisture from between your toes to avoid a fungal infection and cracked heels.

 Check your feet daily

 Especially if you’re diabetic, any changes in your foot’s appearance may signify a developing problem.
 Inspect your feet daily for signs of discolouration, unusual nail thickening, lumps, or bruising.

 Seek a professional opinion

-If you are experiencing regular foot pain, or are concerned about the health of your feet, seek professional advice from a podiatrist.
+If you are experiencing regular foot pain, or are concerned about the health of your feet, seek professional advice from our local podiatry team.